 - with healthier lifestyle routines and ideas as to how to navigate modern life in a way that feels more balancing, sustaining, and meaningful

 - with more energy and a metabolism that’s been reset

 - with a boost to your immune system, setting you up for the season to come

 - having given up unhealthy cravings

-You’ll receive all the tools you need to prepare and conduct a seasonally-aligned, whole foods cleanse at home.
-This is a food-based cleanse—there are no shakes, fasting, or juicing.
+You’ll receive all the tools you need to prepare and conduct a seasonally-aligned, whole foods-based (there are no shakes, fasting, or juicing) cleanse at home.
 You’ll be eating three meals a day.